 The OZ program is intended to spur long-term investments in low-income census tracts in the U.S. The new law allows investors to place unrealized capital gains (a profit from an investment that hasn’t yet been sold) into authorized O Funds that invest capital into OZs.
 The greatest benefits would go to investors who invest for 10 or more years.
 Below are basic elements of the program’s tax benefit:

-- The longer the original capital gains remain in an O Fund, the less of the original capital gain is included as taxable income when it is taken out of an O Fund: after 5 years, 10% of capital gains can be excluded from taxes, while after 7 years, 15% of that original gain will be excluded.
+- The longer the original capital gains remain in an O Fund, the less of the original amount is included as taxable income when it is taken out of an O Fund: after 5 years, 10% of capital gains can be excluded from taxes, while after 7 years, 15% of that original gain will be excluded.

 - All capital gains resulting from an O Fund are excluded from taxable income if it remains within that fund for at least 10 years.